Touring Around Sydney with Friends

 Just across the bay is where the Harbour Bridge is.
 It is another popular spot in the city.
 It is steel through arch bridge across Sydney Harbour that carries rail, vehicular, bicycle, and pedestrian traffic.
 The bridge connects the central business district of Sydney and the North Shore.
 It is said to be the world’s largest steel arch bridge with the top of the bridge standing 134 meters above the harbour.

 From our vantage at the opera house, I can clearly see the magnificent form of the Harbour Bridge.
 It was interesting that people can also get to the top of the bridge by joining BridgeClimb Sydney; a tour company that provides climb experiences to the top of the Sydney Harbour Bridge.
-Because it wasn’t part of my budget, I forgone the idea and crossed the bridge instead by going on a stroll through the pedestrian walkway.
+Because it wasn’t part of my budget, I gave up the idea and crossed the bridge instead by going on a stroll through the pedestrian walkway.

 Angel Place Birdcages